This article addresses whether you are able to access your superannuation savings at age 55 and still continue to work.

 You may have heard of people in your workplace or friends and family talking about how they are using their superannuation to supplement their work earnings, or using a ‘transition to retirement strategy‘ as a means of reducing their personal income tax.

-Let’s begin with when you are able to access your superannuation.
+Let’s begin with when you are able to access your superannuation and then if you can access your super at 55 and still work.

 In order to draw on your super, you need to have first met your superannuation preservation age.

-If you have not reached your superannuation preservation age, the only way you are able to access your super is to be disabled (limited access) or suffering from financial hardship.
+If you have not reached your superannuation preservation age (preservation age calculator here), the only way you are able to access your super is to be disabled (limited access) or suffering from financial hardship.

 Accessing Superannuation At Preservation Age